 - Sharp Ratio : it compares fund returns against returns of risk free funds.
 Example of risk free funds are Bank FD’s, Bonds, etc. In India we all have a habit of comparing investment against FD’s, this ratio does that only.
 Higher the value better the fund.

 - Alpha : it measures mutual funds’ performance after adjusting the market risk, it shows how well the fund manager is managing the fund.
 How consistent is its performance in the presence of market risk & volatilities.
 Fund having highest value is best.

 - Sortino : it predicts chances of loss on a particular investment, higher the number lesser are the chances of loss in a fund.

 Step 4 Expense Ratio and Average Returns

-Expense ratio is the costing bear by an investor for getting its money managed by an expert fund manager.
-So as per basic understanding fund will give higher return if it has a low expense ratio, as expense is deducted from returns only.
-Ideal expense ratio should be less than 1, but in any case it should not go beyond 2.5.
+Expense ratio is the cost born by an investor for getting its money managed by an expert fund manager.
+So as per basic understanding fund will give a higher return if it has a low expense ratio, as an expense is deducted from our returns only.
+The ideal expense ratio should be less than 1, in any case it should not go beyond 2.5.

 Now come to fund returns; you must be thinking why we are discussing this most important aspect of the fund so late, as for returns only we invest in funds.

 Your question is right as returns centrepiece of any investment.
 But as per us, method of choosing your mutual fund is the most important aspect in process then only returns matters (as then only they are assured), but if mutual fund choice is not scientific and based on emotions then there are fewer chances that you will get any good return.